UofT-DSI/building_software/assignments/Assignment.md

 1. Must include a TESTS.md file detailing in point-form the non-automated tests to be performed, as appropriate
 1. Must use the `logging` library to output debug, info, and error messages as appropriate
 1. Must be documented using Python docstrings in the numpy style
-1. Must use `try`/`except` and assertions to catch errors and must raise useful error messages
+1. Must use `try`/`except` to handle errors, must raise useful error messages, and must include at least one assertion
     * Hint: We can't analyze data that has not yet been loaded!
 And consider incorrect configuration parameters!

 During development, your team must: